 A report is used to generate the overall work outcome in a clear format.
 You can also create reports in database.

-Click on report portion in the OpenOffice base application.
+Click on Reports section under Database in the OpenOffice base application.

 Once you select the option, you should see a window similar to the one displayed below.